carrickcheah/ppo/FLOWS.md

 The PPO scheduling system uses deep reinforcement learning to optimize production scheduling.
 This document outlines the complete workflow from data ingestion to schedule visualization.

+**Current Status**: Phase 3 Training in progress.
+Addressing 0% utilization issue in small_rush stage where model learned to avoid scheduling to prevent penalties.

 ## Pure DRL Scheduling Workflow (Updated Architecture)

 ```mermaid